gamingwithevets/snake/README.md

 # Basic info
 Snake, made in 100% Python.<br>
-It's a very simple script. ~~In fact, everyone can make one of these by themselves using tutorials and some Python knowledge.~~
+It's a very simple script. ~~In fact, everyone can make one of these by themselves using tutorials and some Python knowledge.~~<br>
 It uses the Curses library to display color.

 # menu.py